marcusnolan/restruction/README.md

     - Chrome - successfull
     - Firefox - successfull

-- OS Compatibility was tested on iOS 14.4.2, Android 11.0, macOS Big Sur 11.0.1, iPadOS 14.2, and Windows 10.
+- OS Compatibility was tested on iOS 14.4.2, Android 11.0, macOS Big Sur 11.0.1, iPad OS 14.2, and Windows 10.
 - The devices used in this testing include Macbook Pro m1, Dell laptop, iPad Pro 12 inch, iPhone 12 Pro Max, iPhone 6s, Samsung s9, and other android mobile phones.

 ### Fixed Bugs
 - Edit User Bug
-    - The original bug was actually presented to me by jinja saying I had a problem with my h3 on the profile page that just took the users username in the h3 but jinja was showing an error.
+    - The original bug was presented to me by jinja saying I had a problem with my h3 on the profile page that just took the users username in the h3 but jinja was showing an error.
     - Seen as I was only letting users edit their name and email on their account, whenever a user went to do so, their username and password were then deleted.
 I was baffled by this and spent a lot of time trying to get it right.
-I knew the problem was that I was actually updating all 5 fields but not passing any details for username and password so they were being deleted and then my h3 could not find a username so the error was showing.
+I knew the problem was that I was updating all 5 fields but not passing any details for username and password so they were being deleted and then my h3 could not find a username so the error was showing.
     - I knew the fix was to use a $set when updating Mongo but even when I had that in perfectly, it would not work.
     - I eventually realized it was because I was calling users when I should have been calling for a user.
 It was then fixed and working perfectly.
 - Search for an existing username OR email when registering
-    - Although it may have been slightly unecessary and caused me a lot of time, I really wanted the register function to search for both existing username and email when registering a new user.
+    - Although it may have been slightly unnecessary and caused me a lot of time, I wanted the register function to search for both existing username and email when registering a new user.
     - I spent a huge amount of time going through different documentation on MongoDB etc and could not get it working until I realised with pymongo, it will not accept a $or statement without it being in speech marks and each statement in the "$or" must be aligned perfectly with each other.
     - I managed to troubleshoot myself and learnt an incredible amount just from spending hours on this one problem.
 - Uploading images
-    - Similarly to above, while it may have been unecessary for the requirements for the project, I really wanted to let my users be able to upload an image from their device rather than uploading a url to the add_item form.
+    - Similarly to the above, while it may have been unnecessary for the requirements for the project, I really wanted to let my users be able to upload an image from their device rather than uploading a URL to the add_item form.
 I spent quite a bit of time and my mentor and people on slack tried to talk me out of it and get to move on but I really wanted that functionality, no matter how long it took.
-    - Originally I was going to try MongoDB Grid but I kept on hearing about Cloudinary on slack and online so I registered and though I had everything wired up correctly but I was getting no where.
+    - Originally I was going to try MongoDB Grid but I kept on hearing about Cloudinary on slack and online so I registered and thought I had everything wired up correctly but I was getting nowhere.
     - I was getting the photo from the form, passing it into Cloudinary, getting the secure_url and passing it into a review dictionary - but then I wasn’t doing anything with that dictionary.
-    - I had to pass all the data together with the other data from the form into the item dictionary where as I was doing it seperately.
+    - I had to pass all the data together with the other data from the form into the item dictionary whereas I was doing it separately.

 ### Ongoing Bugs
 - There are currently no ongoing bugs.